Interview with the Vampire: Background and publication

 In 1970, while Anne Rice was attending a graduate program in Creative Writing at San Francisco State University, her daughter Michelle, then about four years old, was diagnosed with acute granulocytic leukemia.
 Michelle died of the illness about two years later, and Rice fell into a deep depression, turning to alcohol in order to cope.
 Later reviewers and commentators identified Michelle as an inspiration for the character of Claudia.

 In 1973, while still grieving the loss of her daughter, Rice began reworking a previously written short story, which she had written in 1968 or 1969.
 Thirty pages long, the short story was written from the interviewer's perspective.
 She decided to expand "Interview with the Vampire" into a novel at the encouragement of one of her husband's students, who enjoyed her writing.
 It took her five weeks to complete the 338-page novel: she did research on vampires during the day and often wrote during the night.

 After completing the novel and following many rejections from publishers, Rice developed obsessive–compulsive disorder (OCD).
 She became obsessed with germs, thinking that she contaminated everything she touched, engaged in frequent and obsessive hand washing and obsessively checked locks on windows and doors.
-Of this period, Rice says: "What you see when you're in that state is every single flaw in our hygiene and you can't control it and you go crazy".
+Of this period, Rice says: "What you see when you're in that state is every single flaw in our hygiene and you cannot control it and you go crazy".

 In August 1974, Rice attended the Squaw Valley Writer's Conference at Squaw Valley, conducted by writer Ray Nelson.
 While at the conference, she met her future literary agent, Phyllis Seidel.
 In October 1974, Seidel sold the publishing rights to Interview with the Vampire to Alfred A. Knopf for a $12,000 advance of the hardcover rights, at a time when most new authors were receiving $2,000 advances.
-Interview with the Vampire was published in May 1976.
+Interview with the Vampire was published in April 1976.
 In 1977, the Rices traveled to both Europe and Egypt for the first time.